Nate Parker: Wrestling

 Parker placed third in the Virginia High School League state wrestling championships as a junior while attending Churchland High School.
-Parker's mother moved to the Great Bridge High School district so Parker could participate in its powerhouse wrestling program.
+Parker's mother moved to the Great Bridge High School district so Parker could participate in its wrestling program.
 He was a member of the 1997–98 state champion Great Bridge wrestling team and was a state champion 135 lb wrestler who placed third in the High School National Wrestling Championships, while becoming a high school All-American.

 Parker earned a full scholarship to wrestle at Penn State University.
 At Penn State, Parker was nationally ranked as a freshman.

 After transferring to the University of Oklahoma, Parker continued to be ranked as a redshirt junior 141 lb wrestler.
 In 2002, Parker placed fifth at the National Collegiate Athletic Association wrestling championships and became an All-American at Oklahoma.
 Following his fifth-place finish, he was ranked second nationally as a redshirt senior.